AI Music Tools in 2026: Create Songs Without a Studio

 3. ElevenLabs (For Voice & Sound Effects)

-While Suno and Udio make songs, ElevenLabs makes speech and sound effects.
-If you are creating a YouTube video and need a trailer voiceover or the exact sound of a "rusty metal door creaking open," ElevenLabs is the industry standard.
+In my experience, while Suno and Udio make songs, ElevenLabs makes speech and sound effects.
+If you're creating a YouTube video and need a trailer voiceover or the exact sound of a "rusty metal door creaking open," ElevenLabs is the industry standard.

 Can You Monetize AI Music?
 The Copyright Reality

 Creating the song is easy.
-Legally selling it is a legal minefield.
+Legally selling It's a legal minefield.
 Here are the hard rules for 2026:

-1. Free Tiers = No Commercial Use: If you use the free version of Suno or Udio, you cannot put the song on Spotify or monetize it on YouTube.
+1. Free Tiers = No Commercial Use: If you use the free version of Suno or Udio, you can't put the song on Spotify or monetize it on YouTube.
+No joke.
 The AI company owns the track.

 2. Paid Tiers = Commercial Use: If you pay for the $10/month subscription, you gain the commercial licenses.
 You can legally upload the resulting track to Apple Music and keep the royalties.

-3. The Copyright Catch: According to the US Copyright Office, you cannot formally copyright the raw audio output because an AI made it.
-Anyone else is technically allowed to download your AI-generated song and use it for free, and you cannot sue them.
+3. The Copyright Catch: According to the US Copyright Office, you can't formally copyright the raw audio output because an AI made it.
+Anyone else is technically allowed to download your AI-generated song and use it for free, and you can't sue them.
 You only own the copyright to the human-written lyrics you provided.

 For a much deeper explanation of this specific legal nuance, read our dedicated legal breakdown: AI Copyright Issues: Who Owns AI Content?